 Within 30 days from the date of the operation licences, an insurance company or branch must complete the necessary procedures to appoint the Chairman of the Board of Directors, CEO or Director of the branch(es) and make a public announcement on the establishment of official operations.
-Within 12 months, the insurance company and/or branch(es) must complete the following post-licensing procedures as follows:
+Within 12 months, the insurance company and/or branch(es) must complete the following post-licensing procedures8 as follows:

-- pay the fees for the insurance business licences; - release and convert the escrow amount into charter capital of the insurance companies or branches; - deposit the operational reserves; - register the seals, tax code, and operational accounts at the commercial banks licensed in Vietnam; - submit applications to the MOF for approval for: - a plan for operational reserve funds; - insurance products, the appointed actuary, plan for separating between owners' funds and contractor's revenue sharing funds (in the case of life insurance); and - health insurance products, - issue internal operations, assessment, compensation, internal control, financial investment management, re-insurance management rules.
+- pay the fees for the insurance business licences; - release and convert the escrow amount into charter capital of the insurance companies or branches; - deposit the operational reserves; - register the seals, tax code, and operational accounts at the commercial banks licensed in Vietnam; - submit applications to the MOF for approval for: - a plan for operational reserve funds; - insurance products, the appointed actuary, plan for separating between owners' funds and contractor's revenue sharing funds (in the case of life insurance); and - health insurance products, - issue internal operations, assessment, compensation, internal control, financial investment management, re-insurance management rules; and - establish infrastructure, facilities, equipment and computer software in accordance with corporate governance and state management requirements for insurance business activities.